Early Years Curriculum

 We have built our school environment to enable our children to strengthen their core muscles through physical play, children spend time outdoors in their natural environment in all weathers.
 They develop through wonderful, exploratory, sensory experiences in our mud kitchen, sandpit and taking part in Forest School sessions.
 Our learning environment is adaptable in order to reflect children's interests and progression.
 The children are supported to learn to work together, manage their feelings and ask questions through skilled adult facilitated play.

 We understand the importance of parental engagement and believe that our parents have a crucial role to play in their children's education.
 We work hard to create strong partnerships between home and school.
 Parents receive a general overview each half term to inform them of what their child is learning each half term.
-Each term the children are selected to be the “focus children” Parents are informed and asked to contribute to this process.
-Staff will use this information during the child’s focus week to help them individualise their learning.
-The child’s learning journey is then completed that week and is sent home for parents with next steps for their child.
+Each term the children are selected to be the “focus children” During their focus week, staff will send home a sheet that will let you know how your child is progressing and may include what skills they are developing, things they are interested in, or things they are finding tricky.
+There is an opportunity for parents to comment and discuss this information further if they wish.

 The EYFS team meet weekly to discuss the children and their developing needs.
 Staff receive relevant training.
 Throughout the EYFS as part of the learning and teaching process, staff will assess the children using the development matters checkpoints, their knowledge of the child and their own expert professional judgement to ensure that the children are making good progress.
 We work with a range of agencies and for any child that is identified as falling behind interventions or referrals will be put into place to support them.